 Our primer, “Protecting Our Places: Know Your Rights on Not-for-Profit Property Tax Exemptions,” helps charities protect community property from tax-lien sales and apply for nonprofit tax exemptions.

-The #ProtectOurPlaces Coalition includes the Mary Mitchell Family and Youth Center, Northwest Bronx Community & Clergy Coalition (NWBCCC), Al Muneer Foundation, Fifth Avenue Committee, Bangladeshi American Community Development and Youth Services (BACDYS), Fort Apache Youth Center, Haven Ministries & Masjid Al Aman.
+*The ProtectOurPlaces Coalition is the Mary Mitchell Center Family and Youth Center, Northwest Bronx Community & Clergy Coalition (NWBCCC), Al Muneer Foundation, Fifth Avenue Committee, Bangladeshi American Community Development and Youth Services (BACDYS), Fort Apache Youth Center, Haven Ministries, Masjid Al Aman, Judson Memorial Church, Bricks and Mortals NYC, St. Nicks Alliance, New York State Council of Churches, Interfaith Assembly on Homelessness and Housing, The New York Board of Rabbis, Lawyers Alliance for New York, United Methodist City Society, Nonprofit New York, Presbytery of New York City, The 400 Foundation, the New York City Community Land Initiative & TakeRoot Justice.

 Department of Finance creates a taxing nightmare for nonprofits, Daily News | Edward Garcia, Lindsey Johnson, Felix Kuadugah | May 17, 2018